jacksondunstan/UnityNativeScripting/README.md

 [Article](http://jacksondunstan.com/articles/3952).

-tl;dr - Most projects will not be noticeably impacted by C++ overhead and many projects will benefit from reducing garbage collection and IL2CPP overhead.
+tl;dr - Most projects will not be noticeably impacted by C++ overhead and many projects will benefit from reducing garbage collection, eliminating IL2CPP overhead, and access to compiler intrinsics and assembly.

 # Project Structure